 The University has implemented procedures for student appeals with the intent of assuring fundamental fairness.
 Students who believe they were not treated fairly in the disciplinary process can submit a written appeal to the vice president for student life and dean of student affairs.
-The appeal letter must be submitted within seven (7) days of the issuance of the sanction.
+The appeal letter must be submitted within seven calendar days of the issuance of the sanction.

-- Insufficient evidence to support the decision.
+1. Insufficient information to support the decision.

-- Inappropriateness of the sanction for the violation of the Code of Conduct.
+5. Inappropriateness of the sanction for the violation of the Code of Conduct.

 Generally the appellate process does not require a hearing, nor does it require the vice president to make personal contact with the student or the Student Disciplinary Committee.
 The vice president may, but is not required to, convene an ad hoc appeal committee to assist in making a recommendation to the vice president regarding the appeal.
 The vice president shall not be bound by the committee's recommendation.